-After the AGM, the Board has established an Audit Committee.
-The Audit Committee shall consist of three members, one of whom will be the Chairman of the Board, but the Committee Chairman shall be a member who is independent of the Company and its shareholders.
+The Board has established an Audit Committee.
+The Audit Committee consists of three members, Magnus Sundström (Chairman), Patrik Wahlén and Björn Garat.
+The Committee always includes the Chairman of the Board, but the Committee Chairman must be a member who is independent of the Company and its shareholders.
 The Audit Committee shall fulfil the tasks specified in the Swedish Companies Act and the Auditing Ordinance.
-These obligations mainly include the following tasks:
+These obligations mainly include the following tasks

-monitoring the Company's financial reporting and making recommendations and proposals to ensure the reliability of the reporting;

-- monitoring the efficiency of the Company's internal control, internal audit and risk management in the area of financial reporting; - staying informed about the audit of the annual accounts and consolidated accounts, and the conclusions of the quality control by the Supervisory Board of Public Accountants (Revisionsnämnd); - informing the Board of the results of the audit, how the audit contributed to the reliability of financial reporting and what was the Committee's function; - examining and monitoring the auditor's impartiality and independence and in doing so, noting in particular whether the auditor provides the Company with services other than audit services; - approving assignments for auditing firms that are auditors for the Company in relation to non-audit services amounting to more than SEK 100,000; - assisting in the preparation of proposals for resolution on the appointment of auditors at general meetings; and - preparing the Board's decisions in the above matters.
+- monitoring the Company's financial reporting and making recommendations and proposals to ensure the reliability of the reporting; - monitoring the efficiency of the Company's internal control, internal audit and risk management in the area of financial reporting; - staying informed about the audit of the annual accounts and consolidated accounts, and the conclusions of the quality control by the Supervisory Board of Public Accountants; - informing the Board of the results of the audit, how the audit contributed to the reliability of financial reporting and what was the Committee's function; - examining and monitoring the auditor's impartiality and independence and in doing so, noting in particular whether the auditor provides the Company with services other than audit services; - assisting in the preparation of proposals for resolution on the appointment of auditors at general meetings; and - preparing the Board's decisions in the above matters.

-5 Remuneration Committee
+(5) Remuneration Committee

 The Board has decided not to establish a remuneration committee, as the Board considers it more appropriate for the full Board to carry out the tasks incumbent on a remuneration committee in accordance with the Swedish Companies Act and the Code.
 In terms of remuneration matters, this means that the Board will:

-- prepare decisions on matters concerning remuneration principles, remuneration and other terms of employment for senior executives; - monitor and evaluate ongoing programmes and programmes concluded during the year for variable remuneration of senior executives; and - monitor and evaluate the application of current remuneration structures and remuneration levels in the Company, and the guidelines for remuneration of senior executives as adopted by the general meeting.
+- prepare decisions on matters concerning remuneration principles, remuneration and other terms of employment for senior executives; - monitor and evaluate ongoing programmes and programmes concluded during the year for variable remuneration of senior executives; and - monitor and evaluate the application of the guidelines for remuneration of senior executives, which are legally required to be decided on at the AGM, and remuneration structures and remuneration levels in the Company.

-Investment Committee
+(6) Investment Committee

 The Board has established an Investment Committee.
-The Investment Committee consists of Chairman of the Board Patrik Wahlén (Chairman), Board member Karl Perlhagen, CEO Mårten Andersson and CFO Andreas Stenbäck.
+The Investment Committee consists of Chairman of the Board Patrik Wahlén (Chairman), Board member Karl Perlhagen, CEO Andreas Stenbäck and CFO Martin Aronsson.
 The Investment Committee's primary task is to examine and ensure the quality of decision-support material for acquisitions and divestments.
 In addition, the Committee has been given an investment and divestment mandate authorising it to make decisions on the acquisition and divestment of shares or operations of up to SEK 100 million per acquisition or divestment for the Group as a whole.